 The curing time will vary depending on environment as well, however a few days to a week is typically enough time.
 If you can still smell the finish, it has not cured yet.

-Any questions about Tru-Oil finishing, please feel free to add them in the comments and I will answer them.
+If you have any questions about Tru-Oil finishing, please feel free to post a question and I will be happy to answer them.